 Every business should use the double-entry bookkeeping method.
 This concept is important because each accounting transaction impacts at least two accounts.
 Using the double-entry method, you can get a clearer picture of your business activity.
 And when it’s time to post a journal entry to your accounting system, the double-entry method accounts for debit entries, credit entries, and totals.

 Debit entries are on the left side of each journal entry.
 In most cases, asset and expense accounts increase with each debit entry.
 Credit entries are on the right side of each journal entry.
 In most cases, liability and revenue accounts increase with a credit entry.
 Finally, the total dollar amount of debits must always equal credits.
 Accounting and bookkeeping software requires each journal entry to post an equal dollar amount of debits and credits.
 However, the number of debit and credit entries may differ.

 On the other hand, the single-entry method of accounting presents a distorted view of the business results.
 This accounting method records one entry to one account for each transaction.
 Posting activity to your chequebook is a single-entry accounting system.
 When you write a cheque, you post one transaction that reflects a decrease in your bank balance.

 Business owners should not use the single-entry option because they can’t generate the account activity required to create balance sheets or cash flow statements.
 If you’re managing your business with the single-entry method, a bookkeeper can help you move to the double-entry method.

 3. Choose your accounting method: accrual or cash basis

+You might be wondering which accounting method is right for you.
 Business owners should use the accrual basis of accounting so that their financial statements are clear and accurate.
 The accrual method matches revenue earned with expenses incurred to generate the revenue, which presents a clear picture of the company’s profit.

 Let’s look at an example: